ranpy13/digit-reco/README.md

 - Data augmentation: rotation, width shift, height shift, shearing, zooming

 ## Environment
+- Windows 11 23H2 for implementation
-- MacOS High Sierra 10.13.1 for implementation / Ubuntu 14.04 for training
+- Ubuntu 23.10 for training
-- Python 3.6.3
+- Python 3.12.1
-- Keras 2.1.2 (Tensorflow backend)
+- Keras 3.0.1 (Tensorflow backend)

 ## Evaluation
 The best single model and the best ensemble method achieve **99.76%** and **99.77%** on the test set respectively.